Stabzs/Angular2-Toaster/README.md

 ## Animations
-Animations are currently not released in Angular 2 beta and are not yet included in angular2-toaster.
+Animations will be included at a later point in time.

 ## Author
 [Stabzs](stabzssoftware@gmail.com)